Copper in renewable energy: Wind

 In a wind turbine, the wind's kinetic energy is converted into mechanical energy to drive a generator, which in turn generates electricity.
 The basic components of a wind power system consist of a tower with rotating blades containing an electricity generator and a transformer to step up voltage for electricity transmission to a substation on the grid.
 Cabling and electronics are also important components.

 The harsh environment offshore wind farms means that the individual components need to be more rugged and corrosion protected than their onshore components.
 Increasingly long connections to shore with subsea MV and HV cables are required at this time.
 The need for corrosion protection favors copper nickel cladding as the preferred alloy for the towers.

 Copper is an important conductor in wind power generation.
 Wind farms can contain several hundred-thousand feet of copper weighing between 4 million to 15 million pounds, mostly in wiring, cable, tubing, generators and step-up transformers.

 Copper usage intensity is high because turbines in wind generation farms are spread over large areas.
-In land-based wind farms, copper intensity can range between 5,600 and 14,900 pounds per MW, depending on whether the step-up transformers have copper or aluminum conductors.
+In land-based wind farms, copper intensity can range between 5,600 and 14,900 pounds per MW, depending on whether the step-up transformers have copper or aluminium conductors.
 In the off-shore environment, copper intensity is much higher: approximately 21,000 pounds per MW, which includes submarine cables to shore.
 In both onshore and offshore environments, additional copper cabling is used to connect wind farms to main electrical grids.

 The amount of copper used for wind energy systems in 2011 was estimated to be 120 kt.
 The cumulative amount of copper installed through 2011 was estimated to be 714 kt.
 As of 2018, global production of wind turbines use 450,000 tonnes of copper per year.